Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Introduction

-While our approach is related to univariate classification under measurement error, this specific use case is different.
-In comparison to typical classification tasks which aim to separate subjects into different categories \parencite{duda2006pattern}, we assume the existence of a single continuous latent trait measured by the ratings.
-Then, we select a proportion of the best applicants defined by the latent trait and evaluate the (miss)classification probabilities due to the measurement error contained in the observed ratings.
+While our approach is related to univariate classification under measurement error, this use case differs.
+Compared to typical classification tasks, which aim to separate subjects into different categories \parencite{duda2006pattern}, we assume the existence of a single continuous latent trait (or a composite score based on a multidimensional assessment) measured by the ratings.
+Then, we aim to select the best applicants defined by the latent trait and evaluate the (miss)classification probabilities due to the measurement error contained in the observed ratings.
+Ideally, the validity of the observed indicators (and their combination into the overall assessment) would be evaluated directly, thus answering the question of how well the results of selection procedures predict applicants' success.
+However, such a ``gold standard'' measure of success needed for directly assessing the validity of selection procedure is often not available (\cite{lauer2015reviewing, moher2016increasing, superchi2019tools}, also see \cite{grant2022refinement} for alternatives); either because the success measure is located too far in the future, or it is difficult to agree on the success measure itself (see \cite{lauer2015predicting, li2015big} for suggestion to use bibliometric measures in grant reviews, and \cite{fang2016nih, lindner2015examining} for a subsequent critique).
+Consequently, we are often left to assess the reliability of the selection procedures, as reliability limits the usefulness even of completely valid indicators \parencite{thurstone1931reliability}.
+Therefore, our approach results in the lower bound on the corresponding error probabilities as it does not account for additional miss-classifications due to (a lack of) validity.

-The paper proceeds as follows: First, we focus on the proposed methods: we define a minimal measurement model for ratings in the selection procedures, we characterize the selection procedures in terms of their outcome -- the binary classification, we propose a quantile approximation connecting the measurement model with the binary classification, and we show the relationship between IRR and the binary classification metrics.
-Second, we evaluate the quality of the quantile approximation in a simulation study, comparing the empirical true positive rate to the estimated true positive rate.
-Third, we demonstrate the outlined methodology on an example of multiple grant peer review, where we compare multiple selection procedures in terms of their false positive rate and show how how it changes with increasing the number of raters and IRR.
-We close with a discussion of limitations and extensions.
+The paper proceeds as follows: First, we define a minimal measurement model for ratings in the selection procedures and characterize the selection procedures in terms of their outcome using the binary classification.
+Then we propose a quantile approximation connecting the measurement model with the binary classification and show the relationship between IRR and the binary classification metrics.
+Second, we evaluate the quality of the quantile approximation in a simulation study by comparing the empirical true positive rate to the estimated true positive rate.
+Third, we demonstrate the outlined methodology on an example of multiple grant peer review, where we compare multiple selection procedures in terms of their false positive rate, false negative rate, and $\text{F}_1$ score and then show how the false positive rate changes with increasing the number of raters and IRR.
+Finally, we close with a discussion of limitations and extensions.